mstksg/inCode/copy/entries/lenses-and-prisms.md

 -- [Prism] s <~> Either a q
 left'  :: p a a -> p (Either a q) (Either a q)
 ```

+In fact, `Strong` and `Choice` fit lenses and prisms like a glove so well that
+sometimes I wonder if Edward Kmett just invented those typeclasses custom-made
+to represent lenses and prisms.

+Or...maybe lenses and prisms were invented custom-made based on `Strong` and
+`Choice`?

 Closing out
 -----------